scfurl/henipipe/README.md

   --SEACR_stringency {stringent,relaxed}, -Ss {stringent,relaxed}
                         FOR SEACR: Default will run as "stringent", other option is "relaxed".
-OPTIONAL --no_pipe, -np        FOR ALIGN: use this flag to turn off piping (Wil generate all files).
+OPTIONAL --keep_files, -k      FOR ALIGN: use this flag to turn off piping (Will generate all files).
   --verbose, -v         Run with some additional ouput - not much though...
                         OPTIONAL